Climate and Average Weather Year Round in Draper Utah, United States

 In Draper, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Draper begins around May 30 and lasts for 4.9 months, ending around October 26.
-On September 10, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 79% of the time, and overcast or mostly cloudy 21% of the time.
+The clearer part of the year in Draper begins around May 31 and lasts for 4.9 months, ending around October 27.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Draper varies throughout the year.

-The wetter season lasts 8.7 months, from September 16 to June 6, with a greater than 18% chance of a given day being a wet day.
-The chance of a wet day peaks at 27% on May 3.
+The wetter season lasts 8.7 months, from September 17 to June 7, with a greater than 18% chance of a given day being a wet day.
+The month with the most wet days in Draper is April, with an average of 7.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 26% on May 3.
+The month with the most days of rain alone in Draper is May, with an average of 7.5 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 26% on May 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Draper experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Draper.
-The most rain falls during the 31 days centered around May 8, with an average total accumulation of 1.7 inches.
+The month with the most rain in Draper is May, with an average rainfall of 1.6 inches.

-The least rain falls around July 10, with an average total accumulation of 0.5 inches.
+The month with the least rain in Draper is July, with an average rainfall of 0.5 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Draper experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Draper experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.5 months, from November 5 to March 20, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 27, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 4.5 months, from November 6 to March 21, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Draper is January, with an average snowfall of 4.6 inches.

-The snowless period of the year lasts for 7.5 months, from March 20 to November 5.
-The least snow falls around July 26, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 7.5 months, from March 21 to November 6.
+The least snow falls around July 27, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.